 With declining production of developed natural gas and associated liquids from the Alba Field, we’re working with the government of EG and our partners to create a Gas Mega Hub, with Punta Europa as the center, to process and liquefy gas from proximate fields in EG and neighboring countries.
 The first phase of the Gas Mega Hub started in early 2021 with the delivery of wet gas from the offshore Alen Field to the Punta Europa complex for processing and liquefaction.
 Our goal is to continue to be a good corporate neighbor for EG’s people and its economy and to keep Punta Europa facilities operating at capacity for the foreseeable future by pursuing other resource opportunities for future phases of development.

 Developing Our National Workforce

-Over the past five years, more than 80 Equatoguinean students attending universities within and outside of the country have received on-the-job experience through our internship programs during their academic breaks.
-Our partnerships with government educational institutions like “12 de Octubre” Technical College and the National University of Equatorial Guinea (UNGE) demonstrate our ongoing commitment to building local capacity in the oil and gas sector.
-In addition, four Equatoguineans are currently seeking degrees at the University of Houston and Prairie View A&M University in Texas, USA, on MEGPL scholarships.
-Two out of the four scholarship students will graduate in 2020 from this long-term program.
+We’re also developing the local workforce by providing educational and skill-building opportunities.
+Over the past five years, more than 80 Equatoguinean students attending universities within and outside the country have received on-the-job experience through our internship programs.
+Our partnerships with government educational institutions including “12 de Octubre” Technical College and the National University of Equatorial Guinea (UNGE) demonstrate our ongoing commitment to building local capacity in the oil and gas sector.

 Strengthening Local Supply Chain